 The history of Sicilian wines would likely have continued apace.
 Then, however, in the late 19th century, an invasive parasite invaded the vineyards, killing most vines.
 This was the Phylloxera epidemic, and it drew a stark red line between the 19th century and today.

-Sicilian Wine Regions: Province of Ragusa
+Sicilian Wine: Province of Ragusa

 Other important towns include Scicli and Modica.
 Like Ragusa, many of the buildings are in the Late Baroque style.
 The other key component of these cities is their culinary and winemaking traditions.

 Cerasuolo di Vittoria is the most important appellation in Ragusa, dating back to the 7th century BCE.
 The name refers to an elegant refreshing style of wine.
 Cerasuolo refers to the light red hue of the wine.
 Vittoria is a city west of Ragusa and the center of the wine region.

 The wine is an odd –but brilliant– coupling of two native varietals, Nero d’Avola and Frappato.
 Nero is an intense hulk-ish red that produces angry and magnetic wines.
 Frappato makes a light, nearly pink wine about florals and ocean breezes.